misja-alma/dartboard/README.md

 Improvements:
-- for counterclockwise board, the arrow and cube should stay on the righthand side of the board
+- for counterclockwise board, the arrow and cube should stay on the righthand side of the board TODO also, make new area left of board, where the undo area should be located.
+Maybe later also other stuff like surrender etc.
 - add method to generate xgId.
 Then, fill the id when the gnu/xg idType radiobutton changes.
 - figure out how to run the testsuite in the browser.
 Maybe get rid of colortestrunner (and testsuite?) this way.
   Problem: only one main function will be called, so only one testcase can be included.